 Ethnicity: Different ethnicity classifications have been used within the PSNI crime recording systems since 2007/08.
-Table 12 in the hate motivations spreadsheet for September 2023 (opens in a new window) reflects race crimes by the ethnicity of the victim grouped by Asian, Black, Mixed/Other and White ethnicities.
+Table 12 in the hate motivations spreadsheet for September 2024 (opens in a new window) reflects race crimes by the ethnicity of the victim grouped by Asian, Black, Mixed/Other and White ethnicities.
 The historic classifications that are no longer available for selection on the NICHE system are separately identified.
 These may still be identified in the data where the victim details were recorded while the historic classifications were in use.

-Nationality: Table 13 in the hate motivations spreadsheet for September 2023 (opens in a new window) shows the nationalities of victims of race crime.
+Nationality: Table 13 in the hate motivations spreadsheet for September 2024 (opens in a new window) shows the nationalities of victims of race crime.
 These figures are based on nationality only and do not take into account the victim's ethnicity.

 Ethnicity and Nationality combined: Not all victims of the same nationality have the same ethnicity.
 This is particularly evident for those victims of race crimes who identify their nationality as UK and Ireland.
-Table 14 in the hate motivations spreadsheet for September (opens in a new window) shows the most frequently recorded victim nationalities for each ethnicity.
+Table 14 in the hate motivations spreadsheet for September 2024 (opens in a new window) shows the most frequently recorded victim nationalities for each ethnicity.
 This makes it possible to see, for example, the number of victims with UK and Ireland nationality who have Asian, Black or White ethnicity.
 This can also be seen in relation to a number of other nationalities.

-Figure 7 Ethnicity of victims of race crimes, October 2022 to September 2023
+Figure 7 Ethnicity of victims of race crimes, October 2023 to September 2024

 In 2023 PSNI reviewed all race crimes from 2021/22 and 2022/23 where the ethnicity or nationality of the victim was missing.
 In over 90 per cent of cases the ethnicity or nationality details could be identified and each record was updated accordingly.
 Following the completion of this exercise the proportion of race crimes where the victim's ethnicity was missing fell from 25% in both 2021/22 and 2022/23 to 2%, and the proportion of crimes where the victim's nationality was missing fell from 29% in 2021/22 and 28% 2022/23 to 2% in both years.
+In the 12 months to 30th September 2024, the proportion of crimes where the victim's ethnicity was missing was 11% and the proportion where the victim's nationality was missing was missing was 13%.